rafaelsantanaep/aws-certified-data-analytics-specialty/Redshift/Important Notes.md

 #### Securely storing credentials for Redshift
 1. You can use both AWS System Manager Parameter Store or AWS Secrets Manager
 2. If there is a cost requirement, choose parameter store to not incur in additional charges.

+#### Federating single sign-on access to your Cluster
+- Use third party tools like PingIdentity, ADFS, Okta, Azure AD or other SAML browser base identity providers.
+- You have to setup groups in one of those providers
+- You have to create a identity provider inside the iam

+1. *Workflow:*
+- User send a request to the Identity Provider
+- The identity provider validates the user and if the user is a valid user, it will receive a SAML Assertion.
+- This SAML assertion is used to call STS with the function AssumeRoleWithSAML.
+- STS deliver temporary user credentials to the user.

+#### Queries hanging when you connect from outside an Amazon EC2

+Most of the text in this section were extracted as is from this [webpage](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-firewall-guidance.html).

+##### Example issue

+Your client connection to the database appears to hang or timeout when running long queries, such as a COPY command.
+In this case, you might observe that the Amazon Redshift console displays that the query has completed, but the client tool itself still appears to be running the query.
+The results of the query might be missing or incomplete depending on when the connection stopped.

+##### Potential cause
+TCP/IP timeout

+##### AWS Recommendations:
+-   Increase client system values that deal with TCP/IP timeouts.
+Make these changes on the computer you are using to connect to your cluster.
+The timeout period should be adjusted for your client and network.
+For more information, see [Change TCP/IP timeout settings](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-firewall-guidance.html#connecting-firewall-guidance.change-tcpip-settings).

+-   Optionally, set keepalive behavior at the DSN level.
+For more information, see [Change DSN timeout settings](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-firewall-guidance.html#connecting-firewall-guidance.change-dsn-settings).

+##### Parameters at DNS Level:
+**KeepAlivesCount**

+The number of TCP keepalive packets that can be lost before the connection is considered broken.

+**KeepAlivesIdle**

+The number of seconds of inactivity before the driver sends a TCP keepalive packet.

+**KeepAlivesInterval**

+The number of seconds between each TCP keepalive retransmission.